MadeleineKemeny/Trivia-Game/README.md

 There is one problem with scoring I have yet to figure out: it doesn't want to register the Georgia O'Keeffe answer as correct, but I'll chalk that up to snobbery.

-##**UPDATE**
+## **UPDATE**

 I figured it out by using keystrokes to simulate an apostrophe; it was reading it as the end of the string per TA Dave Shilander's suggestion of the problem.
 Also, I updated the "proceed" button that follows gifs to "show score" at last question by adding it as an element of the array of objects.

-##Appreciation
+## Tech Details

+HTML, CSS, Javascript, and JQuery

+## Appreciation

 Isabel Arcones helped me translate much of my pseudo code into working Jquery.
 Phil Loy worked very hard on getting the mathematic funtion to behave.
-There was some kind of wonky incrementing going on which is why we added the line that the score counldn't exceed the lenght of the array index.
+There was some kind of wonky incrementing going on which is why we added the line that the score couldn't exceed the length of the array index.
+W3 Schools helped with that sticky banner.
+Thank you to all of the folks with enough time on their hands to create the gifs that make it silly.
 And grateful to the universe for https://www.lifewire.com/typing-quotes-apostrophes-and-primes-1074104